Ulrich Chomche

-Ulrich Kamka Chomche (born 30 December 2005) is a Cameroonian professional basketball player who last played for the Toronto Raptors of the National Basketball Association (NBA), on a two-way contract with Raptors 905 of the NBA G League.
+Ulrich Kamka Chomche (born 30 December 2005) is a Cameroonian professional basketball player for Balkan Botevgrad of the Bulgarian National Basketball League (NBL) and the EuroCup.
 At 6 ft 11 in (2.11 m), he plays the center position.

 A graduate of the NBA Academy Africa, Chomche is the first former Basketball Africa League (BAL) player to be drafted into the NBA.
 He has been labeled by ESPN as the best Cameroonian prospect of his generation, and the best since Joel Embiid.

 Early life

 Chomche was born in Bafang, in the West Province of Cameroon, and picked up basketball at age 11 due to peer pressure because he was the tallest kid in his neighborhood.
 One year later, he joined the NBA Academy Africa in Saly, Senegal and started studying English.
 Chomche played at the 2022 Basketball Without Borders camp in Cairo and was named the Defensive MVP among boys at the camp.